 3 Business days after any other Election

 Yes, every verified provisional ballot is counted.
-You may call the Recorder’s Office at 520-432-8358 to find out the status of your Provisional ballot.
+Voters should check the status of their ballot at my.arizona.vote or they may call the Recorder’s Office at 520-432-8358 to find out the status of your Provisional ballot.

 Accessible Polling Places: All vote centers have been chosen with special needs voters in mind.
 Each location will provide handicap parking and be able to accommodate individuals in wheelchairs, as well as, individuals with visual or hearing impairments.
 Oftentimes a temporary modification will be made to the polling location providing easier accessibility for the voter.